American Idiot: Film

-In July 2013, Mayer reported that the film adaptation was still happening, but production had not been scheduled due to "Hollywood bullshit".
 In March 2014, playwright Rolin Jones told the Hartford Courant that he was writing a new screenplay for the film.
 Comparing it to the musical, Jones said, "The idea is to get it a little dirtier and a little nastier and translate it into visual terms.
 There's not going to be a lot of dialogue and it probably should be a little shorter, too.
 After that, it just takes its 'movie time' in getting done".
 He expected to finish the script by the end of the month.

 In October 2016, in an interview with NME, Armstrong revealed that the film was now being made at HBO and the script was getting rewrites.
 He confirmed he would reprise his Broadway role as St. Jimmy.
 In November 2016, Armstrong stated that the film was "going to be a lot different from the musical.
 It's kind of, more surreal but I think there's going to be parts of it that might offend people – which is good.
 I think it's a good time to offend people.
 I think there's just going to be a lot of imagery that we couldn't pull off in the musical in the stage version.
 You know, I don't want to give away too much, but it will be shocking in a way which makes you think."

-In February 2020, Billie Joe Armstrong revealed to NME that plans for the film adaptation of American Idiot have been "pretty much scrapped", without providing any more details as to the reason.
+In February 2020, Billie Joe Armstrong revealed to NME that plans for the film adaptation of American Idiot have been "pretty much scrapped".